tfiers/PkgGraph.jl/.github/pull_request_template.md

 ----
 <!--
-Hi, thanks for the PR.
+Thank you for the PR.
 To get it merged as quickly as possible:
-- Please provide a short rationale for the change, or link the relevant issue
+- Please provide a short rationale for the change, or link the relevant issue;
-- Check the following list.
-Please ignore (delete) whatever is not relevant -->
+- Check the list below (with `[x]`, now, or by clicking, after the PR is created).
+Feel free to remove this comment, and any checklist items that are not relevant.
+-->
 ### Checklist
 - [ ] Added a short line to `Changelog.md`, documenting the improvement
-- [ ] Ran tests locally  <!-- if `src` changed -->
+- [ ] Tests ran locally  <!-- if `src` changed -->
 - [ ] Updated docs       <!-- if needed -->